 The Democrats were elated.
 County Court Judge Timothy Fogarty called me to his chambers and asked if I would run for the County Legislature from the new district that included Schodack as the candidate of the Democratic party.
 I told him that I would not, as I was a Republican, albeit a disenchanted one.
 A few days later, he brought me back to convey that the Democratic County Chairman, Edward McDonough, said that if I wanted to run as an independent candidate, the party would fund my campaign.
 Again, I declined.

 A few weeks after Ray took over the party, his secretary telephoned me and asked if I would meet him and Nick for lunch at the Troy Holiday Inn.
 (The Holiday Inn was also the location of the Republican Party Headquarters).
 I agreed, and he told me his plan to clean up the party.
-He asked me to help by writing new by-laws for the organization, and when I agreed he installed me as vice chairman for legal affairs.
+He asked me to help by writing new by-laws for the organization, and when I agreed, he appointed me vice chairman for legal affairs.
 As a token of appreciation, he provided me what was then a party chairman’s “perk”, namely my MIH vanity license plate, which I kept until I moved to Florida in 2003.
 (It was not until several years later that vanity plates became available for purchase by the public in New York).

 With control of the new County Legislature, the Democrats drafted a new legislative reapportionment plan based on the 1970 census and required by the Court.
-At the request of Ray, I drew up a couple of different plans which favored the Republicans.
+At Ray's request, I drew up a couple of different plans that favored the Republicans.
 The matter came on before Judge Kane again, and he disallowed the plan submitted by the Democratic County Legislature and ordered one of my plans to be used for the 1971 election.
 The Democratic County Attorney, Bill Jubic, appealed to the Appellate Division of the Supreme Court, which affirmed Judge Kane's decision.
 Mr. Jubic then appealed to the Court of Appeals, the highest court in New York.
 This was my first oral argument in the Court of Appeals.
 The evening before the oral argument, Nedda and I took down 2 roll-up window shades from our home and pasted "exploded" views of the different plans on the shades, which rolled up like scrolls.
 I unveiled them before the Court, whose members seemed both amused but impressed.
 The Court of Appeals affirmed the lower court's decision.
 The Republicans, reinvigorated by Ray Siek and the new legislative districts, took back the County Legislature in the November 1971 election by a slim 1-member plurality, and I was appointed County Attorney, a part-time office I held until the mid-1980s when I resigned because of the press of my private practice.